 The hand has got two surfaces, palmar surface [side of the palm] and dorsal surface.

 Causes of Hand Pain

 All type of arthritides can affect hand as well.
-Arthritis leads to destruction of cartilage leading to painful joints.
+Arthritis leads to the destruction of cartilage leading to painful joints.
 Most common areas affected with arthritis are base of the thumb, interphalangeal joints.
-Different form of arthritis affect different regions of the hand.
+Different forms of arthritis affect different regions of the hand.

 It becomes difficult to perform manual tasks such as writing, opening jars or turning keys.

 Rheumatoid arthritis is an autoimmune disease which can affect wrist and joints of hand as well.

 Psoriatic arthritis is another form of arthritis which is associated with the disease psoriasis.

 De Quervain tenosynovitis is a tenosynovitis of the tendons within the first extensor compartment at the wrist resulting in pain during thumb motion.

 De Quervain syndrome is thought to be a repetitive strain injury especially in repeated postures where the thumb is held in abduction and extension to be predisposing factors.
 Repeated pinching, grasping, pulling or pushing have been considered at increased risk.
 Intensive mouse/trackball use and typing have also been implicated.
 Bowling, golf and fly-fishing, piano-playing, and sewing and knitting have associated.